-So, let's start small and build a first tech-touch.
+So, let's start small and build a first Digital CS program.
 The journey towards a full digital customer success model — and a leap into more efficient customer success — can begin by stepping into one use case at a time.

-Accompanying this guide is a Digital Customer Success readiness template, which can help you brainstorm how a tech-touch could fit into your organization.
+Accompanying this guide is a Digital CS program readiness template, which can help you brainstorm how a Digital CS program could fit into your organization.

 Why did we create this guide?

-Transitioning accounts from high touch to digital tech-touch and building a digital customer success can be daunting.
+Transitioning accounts from high touch to digital CS and building a digital customer success program can be daunting.

-First, managing a digital customer success program is a multi-disciplinary problem involving participation from customer success, account management, data teams and various levels of management.
+First, managing a digital customer success program is a multi-disciplinary problem involving participation from customer success, account management, customer support, data teams and various levels of management.